 (A) 19.-26.05.19 // 2.
 Urban Music Lab (Link Up) Artist Residency @ Aarhus Volume Festival, Aarhus (DK)

 In collaboration with the Aarhus Volume Festival and the hip-hop collective Larus, Promus and Music Cities Network host a joint showcase during the Aarhus Volume Festival with new urban talents from Aarhus, Groningen and Hamburg and in cooperation with the local music networks Promus Aarhus, Urban House Groningen and RockCity Hamburg.

-The Urban Music Lab is part of the newly initiated Music Cities Network Residency Program, which facilitates a worldwide music and music business talent exchange for upcoming artists and young industry professionals for member cities of the MCN.
+Link up (former Urban Music Lab) is part of the newly initiated Music Cities Network Residency Program, which facilitates a worldwide music and music business talent exchange for upcoming artists and young industry professionals for member cities of the MCN.
 The goal is to connect the participants directly with each other by using the member cities and their connected networks as a gateway, utilising their already existing structures, knowledge, and hubs.

 Jesper Mardahl (Promus), Aarhus, MCN Member: “We want to strengthen the exchange opportunities and initiate new projects to intensify the cooperation within the music scenes of the MCN member cities.
 With the new Music Cites Network Residency Program, the network is putting these goals into action.”

 Link Up is supported by the Free and Hanseatic City of Hamburg - Ministry of Culture and Media, the City of Groningen and Music City Aarhus.
 Find the artist info on the second page.